Pregnancy After Breast Cancer

 How long after breast cancer treatment should I wait before becoming pregnant?

-If you want to have children, many doctors advise breast cancer survivors to wait at least 2 years after all treatment has finished before trying to get pregnant.
+If you want to have children, some doctors advise breast cancer survivors to wait at least 2 years after all treatment has finished before trying to get pregnant.
 The best length of time to wait is not clear, but 2 years is thought to be enough time to find any early return of the cancer, which could affect your decision to become pregnant.
 Keep in mind that this advice is not based on data from any clinical trials.
 And some breast cancers can come back after the 2-year mark, so every case is different.
 Your decision should be based on many things, including your age, desire for more pregnancies, type of breast cancer, and the risk of the cancer coming back early.

 If I get pregnant, would my history of breast cancer put my baby at risk?